UKPLab/arxiv2025-misleading-visualizations/README.md

 - Misleading visualizations are **charts that distort the underlying data**, leading readers to inaccurate interpretations 📊
   - Distortions include truncated and inverted axes, 3D effects, or inconsistent tick intervals
-  - Misleading negatively affect the performance of human readers in QA tasks.
+  - Misleading visusalizations negatively affect the performance of human readers in QA tasks.
 What about MLLMs?
 - MLLMs **are very vulnerable** to misleading visualizations too ⚠️
   - their QA performance drops to the level of the random baseline
   - up to 65.5 percentage points decrease in accuracy compared to non-misleading visualization datasets like ChartQA